skyout/sass-styleguide/README.md

 Variables are declared using the `$` notation.
 Mixins should be housed in a file called `_variables.sass`.
 Variables are used for common colors, fonts, and numbers used throughout the stylesheets.

-* Variables should follow camel cased formatting
+* Variables should follow dashed formatting
 * Ensure that variables are not ambiguous and describe the value they hold.
 * Like Variables should be grouped together to help with context and readability.
 * Comment each variable or group to document the values.